apostrophecms/seo/README.md

 - **anthropic-ai** (Anthropic general)

 Traditional search engines (Googlebot, Bingbot) are always allowed unless using "Block All" mode.

+> ### ⚠️ Important Note About Robots.txt Enforcement
+> The `robots.txt` standard is a **voluntary convention**, not a security mechanism.
+> While the crawlers listed here currently **state that they honor `robots.txt`**, real-world behavior can differ:
+>
+> - Some crawlers only respect `robots.txt` in certain contexts (e.g., indexing vs. real-time browsing).
+> - User-agent policies may change over time.
+> - New crawlers may appear that do not publicly disclose their behavior.
+>
+> ApostropheCMS provides fine-grained controls for compliant crawlers, but it **cannot guarantee enforcement** against bots that ignore `robots.txt` or do not implement the standard.
+We recommend periodically reviewing crawler policies to ensure ongoing compliance.

 **Technical Notes:**
 - A physical `robots.txt` file in your `public/` directory for a single-site project, or `sites/public` and `dashboard/public` directories for multisite will override these settings